 Sport psychology as a broad field has focused on the theorising of psychological constructs that might impact upon performance, and the subsequent experimental testing of theoretically informed interventions to address these constructs and subsequent performance.
-For example, a recent umbrella review identified thirty meta-analyses exploring the effects of different sport psychology constructs upon performance, thirteen of them examining the effects of interventions, finding an overall standardised mean difference (SMD) for positive constructs of 0.51 [95% confidence interval: 0.42, 0.58] (Lochbaum et al. 2022).
-One construct with a long history of philosophical, theoretical, and empirical work that has been the target of considerable investigation in this field has been self-talk (Geurts 2018; Brinthaupt and Morin 2023; Latinjak et al. 2023).
+For example, a recent umbrella review identified thirty meta-analyses exploring the effects of different sport psychology constructs upon performance, thirteen of them examining the effects of interventions, finding an overall standardised mean difference (SMD) for positive constructs of 0.51 [95% confidence interval: 0.42, 0.58] (Lochbaum et al., 2022).
+One construct with a long history of philosophical, theoretical, and empirical work that has been the target of considerable investigation in this field has been self-talk (Brinthaupt & Morin, 2023; Geurts, 2018; Latinjak et al., 2023).

-As a concept self-talk has been defined in various ways in previous work on the topic; though recent transdisciplinary review (Latinjak et al. 2023) has agreed upon a broad conceptualisation: "verbalizations addressed to the self, overtly or covertly, characterized by interpretative elements associated to their content; and it [self-talk] either (a) reflects dynamic interplays between organic, spontaneous and goal-directed cognitive processes or (b) conveys messages to activate responses through the use of predetermined cues developed strategically, to achieve performance-related outcomes" (Latinjak et al. 2019).
-Whilst there has been various narrative syntheses of research on self-talk in the past decade (Van Raalte, Vincent, and Brewer 2016; Hardy, Comoutos, and Hatzigeorgiadis 2018; Latinjak et al. 2023), only one systematic review and meta-analysis has explored the effects of self-talk interventions; Hatzigeorgiadis et al. (2011).
+As a concept self-talk has been defined in various ways in previous work on the topic; though recent transdisciplinary review (Latinjak et al., 2023) has agreed upon a broad conceptualisation: "verbalizations addressed to the self, overtly or covertly, characterized by interpretative elements associated to their content; and it [self-talk] either (a) reflects dynamic interplays between organic, spontaneous and goal-directed cognitive processes or (b) conveys messages to activate responses through the use of predetermined cues developed strategically, to achieve performance-related outcomes" (Latinjak et al., 2019).
+Whilst there has been various narrative syntheses of research on self-talk in the past decade (Hardy et al., 2018; Latinjak et al., 2023; Van Raalte et al., 2016), only one systematic review and meta-analysis has explored the effects of self-talk interventions; Hatzigeorgiadis et al. (2011).